covidinnovations/covidinnovations/www/content/_index.md

   COVID Tenders is providing an open, public database of COVID-19 innovations.
 Suppliers of tech solutions can directly post their details online, and be openly searched and browsed by anyone who has a demand, in a peer-to-peer fashion.
+paragraph1: >
+  The COVID-19 pandemic creates urgent demand for specialized technologies in airports, quarantine zones, hospitals, logistics infrastructure, and prisons.
+Companies have devised solutions which can be replicated in other countries, granted that they can match and talk to the buyers directly.
+paragraph2: >
+  We want to facilitate the exchange of technology by opening up an open, public database of COVID-19 innovations.
+Suppliers of tech solutions can directly post their details online, and be openly searched and browsed by anyone who has a demand, in a peer-to-peer fashion.
 ---

 The COVID-19 pandemic creates urgent demand for specialized technologies in airports, quarantine zones,